Meet The Business # 1: No Guts, No Glory – Exeter, UK

 Meet The Business # 11: Arte da Cachaça – Santos, Brazil

-You may be surprised to know the popular Brazilian spirit “cachaça” is a drink with approximately over four centuries.
-The beverage made from sugarcane is distilled from the fermented cane juice and it was first consumed by slaves on sugarcane plantations in the country’s north-east in the mid-1500s.
+You may be surprised to know the popular Brazilian spirit “cachaça” is a drink for approximately four centuries.
+The beverage made from sugarcane is distilled from the fermented cane juice and it was first consumed by slaves on sugarcane plantations in the country’s northeast in the mid-1500s.

 Cachaça is divided into two types according to its method of production: industrial and artisanal.
 And it features the most popular drink coming from Brazil: caipirinha.